AntonGepting/tmux-interface-rs/README.md

         }
         ```

-    - Using library from remote repository:
+    - Using library from remote repository (for example using developing
+      branch):
         ```
         [dependencies]
         tmux_interface = {